CORPORATE GOVERNANCE

 The Group maintains appropriate insurance cover in respect of actions taken against the Directors because of their roles, as well as against material loss or claims against the Group.
 The insured values and type of cover are comprehensively reviewed on a periodic basis.

-SpaceandPeople’s Board currently comprises 3 Executive Directors and 3 Non-executive Directors, including a Non-executive Chair who is responsible for leadership by the Board and ensuring all aspects of its role.
+SpaceandPeople’s Board currently comprises 3 Executive Directors and 2 Non-executive Directors, including a Non-executive Chair who is responsible for leading the Board and ensuring its effectiveness in all aspects of its role.

 All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.